Tuesday, December 29, 2009

 2-All of this could have been alleviated by simply saying: Sorry guys, need to have some surgery.
 Be back in 6 weeks.

-"I’ve been getting comments about how thin I look these days.
+3-Here's what he said just a few days ago: "I’ve been getting comments about how thin I look these days.
 That’s me.
 Skinny guy.
 But I’m healthy and filled with energy and thank goodness, I still have my hair!
 So please don’t be concerned about me."

 3-Perhaps one day Stiletto will learn that honesty is ALWAYS the best policy.